BAE Systems buoyed by overseas arms sales

 But BAE said that while the outlook for the U.S. and UK remained bleak it was encouraged by growth in its international business, where combat jet deals worth billions of dollars were recently signed with Oman and Korea.

-"Subject to near-term uncertainties relating to U.S. defense budgets, modest growth in underlying earnings per share is anticipated for 2013," it said in the statement.
+"Subject to near-term uncertainties relating to U.S. defence budgets, modest growth in underlying earnings per share is anticipated for 2013," it said in the statement.

 The company has been pressured by shrinking military budgets in the United States and Britain where governments have been trying to reel in large budget deficits.